 To Close the Talent Shortage

-In certain tech areas, there is a serious lack of qualified talent meaning that companies often struggle to hire.
-According to a study by Robert Walters, in the UK alone, “over 70% of technology employers are experiencing skills shortages”.
-Talent shortages hurt the companies as well as the industry, impacting the economy as a whole and slowing down the rate of tech development.
+In certain tech areas, there is a serious lack of qualified talent, meaning that companies often struggle to hire.
+According to a study by Robert Walters, “over 70% of technology employers are experiencing skills shortages”.
+Talent shortages hurt the companies and the industry, impacting the economy and slowing down the rate of tech development.

-The tech shortages are attracted to the lack of graduates in certain fields.
+The tech shortages relate to the lack of graduates in certain fields.
 PWC reported that the gender gap in technology starts at school and in further education.